ilniskan/IDSTestbed_client_connector/readMe.md

 <b>1.2 Build the connector</b>

 docker build -t dsca .
+(NOTE: In Linux environment you may need to add "sudo")

 <b>1.3 Run the connector</b>